hikariiZ/Sales-Dashboard/README.md

 • Shipping Cost Analysis: Conduct a deeper analysis of shipping costs associated with different ship modes to understand their impact on profitability and customer satisfaction.
 This may reveal opportunities for optimizing shipping strategies.

-# Further analysis by Market
+# Further Analysis in Market
 ![Screenshot 2024-09-09 at 15 21 42](https://github.com/user-attachments/assets/ff806525-2809-4e70-8e57-4218857dc205)
 ![Screenshot 2024-09-09 at 15 22 08](https://github.com/user-attachments/assets/a3d2b8da-ef1a-4e55-b5fa-7377d3785edb)